PeterKamphuis/pyROTMOD/docs/source/configuration.rst

   *bool, optional, default = False*

-  If we have random profiles in Lsun/pc^2 we do not fit one of the known functions to them and simply assume the profile is to be converted to ar SBR Density Profile by mutiplying this profile
+  If we have random profiles in Lsun/pc^2 and set to true,or we cannot fit one of the known functions to the profile, we simply assume the profile is to be deprojected with a cos(i) multiplication.
-  with the ML ratio,
   If set to false we attempt to fit the input profile with an exponential, sersic, herquist or hernquist+exponential.

 **band**: